The Extension of the Bakerloo line

 But that's all uncertain...right now.

 However, having later taken an Elizabeth line train, with their lovely purple interiors and modern feel, I can only hope something similar happens with the Bakerloo.
 In fact, they want to put in place new trains eventually, also increasing capacity on the line.
-If anything, the future of the Bakerloo doesn't look as faded as the current train do.
+If anything, the future of the Bakerloo doesn't look as faded as the current trains do.

 Comments